quincyshadow/java-car-dealership/customers_overview.md

 - As a user, when I click the add button, it takes me to a form that allows me to add a customer to the list.
 - As a user, I am able to remove a customer from this list by clicking the delete button next to the customer.
 - As a user, I can click the edit button to take me to a form that will let me edit the customer.
-- As a user, I can add a customer to the comparison tool by clicking the "compare" button.